Firigion/scarpets/README.md

 In region mode, you first make a selection to define the area to affect, and then cover the blocks with `/cover region`.
 To select the volume use an **iron sword** and right and left click to define the corners of the rectangle encompassing the region.
 Use `/cover reset_positions` to remove the selection.

 Both modes support an undo funtionality, read [this](https://github.com/Firigion/scarpets/#undo) for more details.
 Take into account that continuos mode will record each successful tick as a separate action, so you might need to undo a lot of actions.

+The [video](https://youtu.be/i3YxwoTCOVM) for this one is a bit long, but it whocases all the things described above plus a nice trick you can use thi for.

 # Soft Replace
 Soft replace is a small utility mod oriented at createive mode decoration (just like the last one!).
 To use it, put [soft_replace.sc](https://github.com/Firigion/scarpets/blob/master/soft_replace.sc) into your `/scripts` folder in your wrold save and run `/script load soft_replace`.
 This app will help you replace blocks just like the vanilla replace command, but keeping their block properties.
 This means that if you made a complex structure out of stair blocks and decide that you want to try using birch instead of diorite, running soft replace will replace all diorite stairs by birch stairs, preserving their orientation.